dacrands/tailwind-blog/content/blog/my-journey copy/index.md

 description: My foolproof guide to becoming a real-life software developer!
 ---

-My foolproof guide to becoming a real-life software developer!

 ![Michael Scott from the office](./office.jpg)

 ## Majoring in Psychology